GenesisEducationKyiv/main-project-ArtemKapustkin/README.md

 # Third-party APIs
 The Binance API provides a comprehensive set of endpoints and documentation that allows developers to access various cryptocurrency-related data and services.
-This endpoints specifically designed for fetching market data, including ticker information for different trading pairs.
+These endpoints specifically designed for fetching market data, including ticker information for different trading pairs.
 The project uses the "api.binance.com/api/v3/ticker/price?symbol=BTCUAH" endpoint to retrieve the price of the BTC to UAH trading pair.

 # API Endpoints